IMAP-Science-Operations-Center/imap-sdc-website/about.md

 Alternatively, the `imap-data-access` command-line utility and Python package provides programmatic access to query and download data.
 More information can be found in its [documentation](https://imap-processing.readthedocs.io/en/latest/data-access/index.html).

+## I-ALiRT: Low Latency Space Weather Data

+Space weather data can be accessed through IMAP's low-latency I-ALiRT system.
+See the [Space Weather](https://dev.imap-mission.com/ialirt) pages for current plots and more information on the I-ALiRT [data access API](https://dev.imap-mission.com/ialirt/api).

 ## News

 This section will be updated with the latest news and updates, but there are none yet.